ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1147
 {: #error-1147}

 The vSRX configuration includes a url-pattern with invalid characters.
 Remove the invalid characters and retry.
-Refer to [Correcting error 1147](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1147) for more information.
+See [Correcting error 1147](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1147) for more information.

 ## Error 1154
 {: #error-1154}